-Kelvin Lee (he/him) is an architectural designer focused on investigations of identity and placemaking in the built environment, working with spaces and materials that already exist.
+Kelvin Lee (he/him) is a Japanese-Chinese-American architectural designer focused on investigations of identity and placemaking in the built environment.
+He reuses and transforms existing structures and materials to create flexible, playful spaces.

-Kelvin is currently a designer at CO Adaptive, working on cultural and residential adaptive reuse projects of varying scales.
-He earned his Master of Architecture at Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP), where he was awarded the William Kinne Fellows Traveling Prize and served as co-head of QSAPP.
-He has previously worked at the offices of Agency—Agency and Gensler and collaborated with Chris Woebken Studio.
+He is currently a designer at CO Adaptive, where he works on cultural and residential adaptive reuse projects of varying scales.
+He earned a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP), where he received the William Kinne Fellows Traveling Prize and co-led Queer Students of Architecture, Planning and Preservation (QSAPP).
+His previous experience includes work with Agency—Agency, Gensler, and Chris Woebken Studio.

-Originally from Tokyo and Hong Kong, Kelvin now resides in New York City.
-He holds a BA in economics from the University of Chicago, after which he worked in finance before pursuing a career in architecture.
+Originally from Tokyo and Hong Kong, Kelvin now lives in New York City.
+He holds a BA in Economics from the University of Chicago and worked in finance before pursuing a career in architecture.

 Recognition: